jugnuarora/data-engineering-zoomcamp-homework/02-workflow-orchestration/README.md

 __Step 2__: Create project in google cloud.
 IAM - create service account.
 Select cloud storage and set as admin.
 Select bigquery and set as Admin.
 Generate Key and use this JSON in Kestra kv pair.

-__Step 3__: Set-up key value pair in Kestra (in dataset when I gave zoomcamp-homework, it complained to have underscore and not '-')
+__Step 3__: Set-up key value pair in Kestra namespace (in dataset when I gave zoomcamp-homework, it complained to have underscore and not '-').
+01_gcp_kv.yaml here shows just the example of doing it using yaml.
+But it does not contain the real values as they are secret and should not be made public by pushing to the github.

 __Step 4__: Create GCP storage bucket and bigquery bucket